official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 “… the case for an international coalition was overwhelming: first for basing and access and then for what would happen after getting rid of Saddam.
 But also,

-37 Manuscript comment McDonald to Manning, 21 August 2002, on Minute Williams to Secretary of State [FCO], 19 August 2002, ‘The United States and Iraq: Historical Parallels’.
+[^37]: Manuscript comment McDonald to Manning, 21 August 2002, on Minute Williams to Secretary of State
-38 Letter McDonald to Manning, 21 August 2002, ‘Foreign Secretary’s Visit to the US, 20 August 2002’.
+[^38]: Letter McDonald to Manning, 21 August 2002, ‘Foreign Secretary’s Visit to the US, 20 August 2002’.

 112

-The Report of the Iraq Inquiryespecially, if things went wrong.
+especially, if things went wrong.
 In such circumstances the US would need the international community at the scene of the crime … A solo US effort that ended in failure would give those who saw the EU as an alternative power to the US the chance they had been waiting for.